Ishikashah2510/selfactualize_Ishika/README.md

 ### `config.py`
 This file holds configuration settings for the application, including the database URI.
 It can also be expanded to include configurations for message-sending services.

+## Deploying on AWS cloud
+While I don't have enough free resources left on my account, I normally use AWS ECS to deploy applications to the cloud.
+The steps include, creating a docker file, build a Docker image, set up an ECS and push the docker image onto Amazon ECR, after which create a task and set it up to use the Docker image.